Detroit City Council

 The Detroit City Council is the legislative body of Detroit, Michigan, United States.
 The full-time council is required to meet every business day for at least 10 months of the year, with at least eight of these meetings occurring at a location besides city hall.
-The Detroit City Council has elected Mary Sheffield to be its next president.
-The council may convene for special meetings at the call of the mayor or at least four members of council.
+The Detroit City Council has elected Mary Sheffield to be its president.
+The council may convene for special meetings at the call of the mayor or of at least four members of council.

 History

-The City Council was first constituted as the legislative body of the city in 1824.
+The city council was first constituted as the legislative body of the city in 1824.
 The city began to grow more rapidly in the late 19th century, absorbing immigrants from Europe and migrants from the rural South and other areas.
 This body was called the Common Council until July 1, 1974.

 Until the early 20th century, the council was elected from city wards, or single-member districts.
 However, starting in 1918, at a time of changes in local government thought to be Progressive, the city council voted to require all city council members elected at-large.
 This reduced representation by geography from wards, where various ethnic groups tended to concentrate.
 It was considered unusual for a city of Detroit's size, which had competing political parties.

 While voters in the city have become predominantly affiliated with the Democratic Party, they wanted more representation by district.
 On November 4, 2009, city voters overwhelmingly approved a referendum to once again elect seven of the nine council seats from single-member districts, and two at-large seats, beginning in 2013.

 Composition & Election

-The council is composed of nine members, seven of whom are elected from single-member districts using first-past-the-post voting, with two additional members elected at-large using block voting.
+The council is composed of nine members, seven of whom are district representatives elected from single-member districts, with two additional members elected at-large using block voting.
+The district representatives are elected by a majority in a general election, with the general election candidates being selected in a top-two non-partisan primary election.
 The council includes two officers, the president and president pro tempore, who are elected from among the members of the council at the beginning of each new session of the body for four-year terms.
 The officers can be removed by a unanimous vote of council, exclusive of the member being removed, during any session meeting.
 Elections to the body are officially non-partisan.